 For all my complaints about blogging, I have come to appreciate the quick-hitting, walk-away-with-actionable-tips nature of the medium.
 Readers and viewers expect as much.
 Any piece of worthwhile content should have at least one solid takeaway.

 For content to really resonate, it needs to be authoritative, something that encompasses everything from the site the content is delivered on to the author and the substance of the content itself.
 Does it take a stand?
 Does it make a clear, compelling point?
 Is the author a credible source in the realm?
 Should you reasonably expect to be successful after following the advice shared in the content?

 What’s not important when creating and measuring quality content?

 You likely notice I didn’t include aesthetic as a descriptor of quality content.
 How a page or image looks is important, but not nearly as important as we in the online world make it out to be.

 It’s as though the only two metrics we care about are conversions and appearance.
 We seem to forget that our audiences can find our information amazingly useful without ever taking a “desired action” or going gaga over a snazzy graphic.

 In point of fact, two of the most widely consumed pieces of content on the planet, The New Yorker and the Wall Street Journal, are rather boring to the eye.
 But no one would disagree that both are quality publications.
 Yes, the information needs to be appealing, but appeal should never trump the 5 A’s, in my book.

-What are your thoughts on content quality?
+What are your thoughts on quality content?
 Did I get it wrong?